 My Favorite Basil Varieties

 The hard part of choosing basil comes in picking the one you want to grow.
-Regular cooking basil comes in so many forms and flavours now that it is almost an indecency.
-How is a poor gardener to choose from lemon flavoured, sweet flavoured, genovese or spicy-flavoured?
+Regular cooking basil comes in so many forms and flavors now that it is almost an indecency.
+How is a poor gardener to choose from lemon flavored, sweet flavored, Genovese or spicy-flavoured?
 Do I pick a small leaf, a huge leaf, a purple leaf or just a plain old green leaf?
 Nobody said being a gardener was an easy job.

-My favourite form is ‘Genovese’.
-This is a large leaved type plant from the Genoa area of Italy and is, in my humble opinion, the very best leaf to use for making pesto.
+- My favorite form is ‘Genovese’.
+This is a large-leaved type plant from the Genoa area of Italy and is, in my humble opinion, the very best leaf to use for making pesto.
 It has a spicy quality that is lacking in all other varieties.